 Finally, if you have the means to give, please continue to be generous.
 Right now, especially with COVID continuing, there are many families who need support.
 Many POC families who were ok a year ago have had their hours cut due to the pandemic (i.e. Uber/Lyft drivers, housekeepers, etc.) and need financial relief.
 Find a POC led and embedded organization, contact your local public school, food bank, or ask around and I’m sure you’ll learn of the needs in your community.
 Once you find the need make sure you are giving in ways that support POCs and not perpetuate white supremacy.

-[Note 12/3/21 — I’ve updated this post from adopt a family to sponsor a family.
-Sponsor is the more accurate term.]
+[Note 12/3/21 — I’ve updated this post from adopt a family to support a family.
+Support is the more accurate term.]

 Thank you to our Patreon subscribers.
 At this time I don’t offer ‘extras’ or bonuses for Patreons.
 I blog after working a full-time job, volunteer and family commitments thus it is hard to find time to create more content.
 Whatever level you are comfortable giving helps to keep the blog ad-free, pay for back end cost, research cost, supporting other POC efforts, etc. If your financial situation changes please make this one of the first things you turn-off — you can still access the same content and when/if you are able to re-subscribe we’ll appreciate it.